themejuice/tj/README.md

 I recommend one of the latest versions of Ruby MRI (2.2, 2.1, 2.0). `tj` requires at least MRI 1.9.3.
 For the full report, check out the [Travis CI build status](https://travis-ci.org/ezekg/theme-juice-cli), where I test against an array of Ruby interpreters.

 I also recommend you set up [SSH-keys for GitHub](https://help.github.com/articles/generating-ssh-keys/).
-Internally, `tj` uses `git clone` with SSH URLs, [so things might break if you don't have your keys set up properly]((#help-it-wont-let-me-git-clone-anything)).
+Internally, `tj` uses `git clone` with SSH URLs, [so things might break if you don't have your keys set up properly](#help-it-wont-let-me-git-clone-anything).

 ## Installation
 ```